okinjp-ex/PMMP-installer/README.md

 4,Select language and PHP version

+5,Select Pocketmine-MP forks

-5,You only wait a minute,and your Genisys start.
+6,You only wait a minute,and your Genisys start.

 Enjoy your Minecraft PE!